Purohitshreyas94/ecs-terraform-exercise/README.md

-# Deploying Django to AWS ECS with Terraform
+# Deploying Application to AWS ECS with Terraform

 Sets up the following AWS infrastructure: